-When the tire pressure is less than the maximum required pressure to inflate the tires, according to the manufacturer’s recommendation, it is called under-inflation.
+According to the manufacturer’s recommendation, when the tire pressure is less than the maximum required pressure to inflate the tires, it is called under-inflation.
 As per reports, only 44 percent of the trailers have correctly inflated tires, and one in five trailers operate with at least one tire under-inflated, i.e., at less than 20 psi.

 Besides, it affects the cornering ability and the steering position because of the deflected wheel position.
-The internal damage to the tire, called carcass damage (A pronounced bulge on the sidewall of the tire indicates destroyed cords) renders the tire impossible to tread.
+The internal damage to the tire, called carcass damage (A pronounced bulge on the tire’s sidewall indicates destroyed cords), renders the tire impossible to tread.
 Even if the damage doesn’t make it to the carcass stage, the deflection leaves the tires vulnerable to wear and tear and increases the risk on the road.
 Other examples of under-inflated tires’ disintegration are zipper rips and alligators (shards of rubber).

 2. Over Inflation

 Also, a related problem in the trucking industry, over-inflation happens when the trailer tires become filled above the recommended pressure, i.e.,> 50 psi.
 Over 16 percent of truck tires are overinflated by 5 percent above the recommended pressure.